 About the estate:

-Sophie Guiraudon, a consulting oenologist, couldn’t resist the call of the vineyard.
-With no family background in winemaking, she settled in 2000 south of Alaric, in a renovated sheep barn.
-A small plot—just enough (12 hectares)—to grow, vinify, age, and sell her wine all on her own.
+As a consulting winemaker, Sophie Guiraudon couldn’t resist the call of the vineyard.
+With no family history in the business, she settled in 2000 south of Alaric, in a renovated sheep barn.
+It’s a small plot—just enough (12 ha) to grow, vinify, age, and sell her wine all on her own.
 Certified organic.

 RVF - La Revue du Vin de France / Guide des Meilleurs Vins de France